Khalidd88/Khalidd88/README.md

 # Hi there! 👋 I'm Khalid Luhur Pambudi

 I'm a passionate **Web Developer** and **Cyber Security Enthusiast** from Bekasi, Indonesia.
-Currently, I'm a student at a Vocational High School, actively working on various projects related to **API integration, React, PHP, VB.NET, HTML/CSS, JavaScript, and Python**.
+Currently, I'm a student at a Vocational High School, actively working on various projects related to **API integration, React, PHP, VB.NET, HTML/CSS, JavaScript, Python, Java, and C++**.
 My goal is to constantly learn, improve my skills, and contribute to innovative projects in web development and cybersecurity.

 ---